Hazemwaddah/Azure-resources-by-terraform/WAF/Readme.md

 iii.
 Azure CLI
 iv.
 Azure Resource Manager [ARM]

 This article describes the easiest way to deploy resources in Azure by using Azure CLI.
+To insatll Azure CLI, you can refer to this [link] (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Create The Application Gateway